 Saturday afternoon, March 6th, 2010, we hosted our traditional show at Cinema Borsi in Prato, this time titled Stanlio e Ollio e le donne… (Stan & Ollie and the women…).

-usual.
-After the Grand-Sheik’s introduction, we started with We Faw Down,
+Grand-Sheik’s introduction, we started with

 with a live score provided by organist Mr. Meucci at his keyboard, and two

 Sons reading the title cards in Italian.
-Then we had the Italian première
+Then we had the Italian première of

-questions from the audience.
-The last picture was Twice Two.
-The audience
+from the audience.
+The last picture was

-enthusiastic one hundred and more guests.
+our enthusiastic one hundred and more guests.
 Then our Block-Heads had our

 annual dinner meeting, to continue to talk and have fun together.

 The night of June 17th, 2010, for the first time together in a public event, we Block-Heads, Prato #258, and A Chump At Oxford Tent, Modena #165, hosted an open-air, night screening in the cloister of Hotel Casagrande, Figline Valdarno, Firenze.
 We presented Hog Wild, the most abridged version of The Battle of the Century, Putting Pants on Philip, and Big Business, all in 16 mm.
-The projectionist was Alberto Vangelisti, who has been showing almost every two weeks many silent movies of Buster Keaton, Chaplin, and Lloyd at that location.
+The projectionist was Alberto, who has been showing almost every two weeks many silent movies of Buster Keaton, Chaplin, and Lloyd at that location.
 We were invited by the local Cineclub Lumière, with whom we have collaborated gratis in the past.